Vranov nad Topľou: History

 The earliest evidences of the human presence in the area of today's Vranov dates back to Paleolithic Era.
 Several artefacts from the Roman-Migration Period were unearth in the center of town.
 Extensive Slavic settlement (7th-10th century) existed in Lomnica (nowadays a part of Vranov), Slavic settlements are known also from Čemerné and other localities.

 The first written mention about Vranov dates back to 1332–1337, but mentions about localities that are nowadays parts of town are older (1229, 1270, 1282).
-The medieval settlement of Vranov nad Topľou was part of the castle estate Čičva (Csisva) which was built in 1310.
+The medieval settlement of Vranov nad Topľou was part of the castle estate Čičava Castle (Csisva) which was built in 1310.
 Because of the advantageous geographical position of the town situated on the important trading path leading from Eperjes/Prešov, Vranov nad Topľou became an economic and social centre for the territory in the basin of two rivers, the Ondava and the Topľa.
 Besides the local trade, handicraft production has been developed here, too.